MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Change-the-Language-in-the-User-Interface.md

 ---
-title: "How to: Change the Language in the User Interface" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article
+title:"How to: Change the Language in the User Interface" ms.custom: na ms.date: 06/05/2016
+ms.reviewer: na
+ms.suite: na
+ms.tgt_pltfrm: na
+ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: 74eabc9d-1fe8-42c0-ac1c-2491d075ad73
 caps.latest.revision: 10
-manager: terryaus
+manager: edupont
 ---
 # How to: Change the Language in the User Interface
 You can change the language that is used for captions in windows, on command buttons, and in other UI elements from both the [!INCLUDE[nav_dev_long](includes/nav_dev_long_md.md)] and the [!INCLUDE[nav_windows](includes/nav_windows_md.md)].